 One day in Athens with young kids

-9 am Syntagma Square
+9 am Start at Syntagma Square

-10 am National Garden
+10 am National Gardens

-11 am Coffee break
+11 am a Coffee break

-If it is warm enough to sit outside, you have a wonderful view on the Acropolis.
-There are no cars, the kids can run around outside of the teras area and you will still be able to see them.
+If it is warm enough to sit outside, you have a wonderful view over the Acropolis from these restaurants.
+And because there are no cars here, the kids can run around outside of the teras area and you will still be able to see them.
 Aegli has lots of healthy choices in both food and drinks and is family-friendly.

 13 pm Lunch